Click here to be redirected to IDOA's Dicamba FAQ page for the 2022 Growing Season.

 - Engenia (BASF is the registrant)

-- XtendiMax with Vapor Grip Technology (Monsanto is the registrant)
+- XtendiMax with Vapor Grip Technology (Bayer is the registrant)

-Prior to applying any of these three dicamba products, the applicator must complete dicamba training.
-For private applicators (farmers) this includes the person who holds the private applicator license and any person who works under the private applicators's supervision when applying the product.
-For commercial applicators, both the licensed commercial applicator and the licensed commercial operator who works under the supervision of the commercial applicator must have the training before applying the product.
+Prior to applying any of these three dicamba products, a certified applicator must complete dicamba specific training.
 This training requirement applies to applications made to soybeans, and to applications on any other crops listed on these product labels.